Mendeley/api-design-documentation/README.md

 To avoid [bikeshedding](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality) arguments and to aid a positive developer experience (DX).

-\#\# Current Maintainer

-Joyce Stack
+Current Maintainer is Joyce Stack

-Original documented drafted and attributed to Matt Thomson.
+Original documented drafted and attributed to Matt Thomson in 2014.

 ----------------------